 ULTRAPLACAD has developed a new plasmonic system for minimal-invasive colorectal cancer diagnosis based on the ultrasensitive analysis of nucleic acids and protein biomarkers circulating in human blood.
 These characteristics put ULTRAPLACAD at the forefront of molecular diagnosis technologies as a unique and up to now not existing platform for the comprehensive detection of nucleic acids and protein biomarkers in blood plasma.
 Moreover, it offers the advantage of reduced sample contaminations, analysis time, assay costs due to reduced complexity of assays and respective readers.

 Very few FDA approved non-invasive methods for colorectal cancer screening have been available only recently.
 Based on cost analysis and benchmarking of the existing commercial systems (digital PCR) ULTRAPLACAD system seems to be very competitive, with estimated manufacturing cost for aTAA (200 analytes), ctDNA (50 spots) and miRNA (8 spots) reasonable, if compared to dPCR cost (10 EUR per mutation).

-The development of ULTRAPLACAD platform enables a broad range of clinical applications and is therefore a step to saving thousands of lives and, at the same time, avoiding additional strain on the healthcare systems in developed countries (average cost of detection and annual cost for therapy, which represents approx. 7,2 billion € in Europe only).
+ULTRAPLACAD platform will improve diagnosis and also enable a more specific selection of patients for therapy, as well as allows therapy monitoring from liquid biopsies, thus reducing invasive procedures and improving patient management.
+The development of ULTRAPLACAD platform enables a broad range of clinical applications and is, therefore, a step to saving thousands of lives and, at the same time, avoiding additional strain on the healthcare systems in developed countries.